How to protect your wireless router

 After this, but before we start trying to connect our phones, smart TVs, printers and other devices using these new credentials, it's worth taking a little more time to change and possibly hide the network's SSID.

 This is the name that comes up when we scan for available wireless networks to connect to, and most include more or less detail about the ISP and router model broadcasting the signal - run a scan and note how many start with "TALKTALK", "Sky" or "BTHub".

-That gives hackers and other unwanted guests a place to start when checking if we're using default passwords (see step 1) - so change it to something less revealing.
+That gives hackers and other unwanted guests a place to start when checking if we're using default passwords (see step 1).

 Given how many devices most of us have connected to our home wireless network, it's often not practical to hide the SSID - but doing so means the neighbours and any casual chancers won't see it on their list of networks when they're looking for a connection.